Our work

 The Culturally Safe Libraries Program ran in NSLA libraries from 2018-2021 as part of a national effort to provide culturally safe public spaces, workplaces and library services in libraries for Aboriginal and Torres Strait Islander peoples.

-As part of the program, nearly 2000 staff in all NSLA libraries completed AIATSIS Core Cultural Learning foundation training.
-Indigenous-led workshops were run in all Australian member libraries for small groups of staff who work with Aboriginal and Torres Strait Islander collections.
+As part of the program, nearly 2000 staff in Australian NSLA libraries completed AIATSIS Core Cultural Learning foundation training.
+Indigenous-led workshops were run for small groups of staff who work with Aboriginal and Torres Strait Islander collections.
 We continue to encourage the Australian GLAM sector to make use of the free, publicly available online resources that were developed alongside these.

 Building cultural competency is, of course, an ongoing process.
-Coming out of the formal program we will be:
+Coming out of the formal program we have:

-• establishing a First Nations Advisory Group for NSLA
+• established a First Nations Advisory Group for NSLA

-• completing an extensive Contemporary Indigenous Collections audit across four libraries
+• completed an extensive Contemporary Indigenous Collections audit across four libraries

-• working with colleagues in ALIA and CAUL to draft guidelines for description of Indigenous collections that can be applied sector-wide
+• commenced a formal project with colleagues in ALIA, CAUL, AIATSIS and CAVAL to draft guidelines for description of Indigenous collections that can be applied sector-wide

-• offering webinars and professional development resources on the theme of culturally safe libraries.
+• organised webinars and professional development resources on the theme of culturally safe libraries.

 We will continue to build relationships with First Australian communities, and modify our practices where needed to ensure that collections pertaining to those communities are described, used and shared appropriately.
 We are monitoring our efforts through an annual Indigenous cultural capability audit, with aggregated results published on our website.